 Ours is supplied by Xplornet.
 It’s basically the same as Wild Blue and Exede in the United States.
 In fact, in western North America they use the same satellite, ViaSat-1.
 Jet Blue airlines use the satellite for in-flight entertainment.
 They have portable systems used for news gathering and disaster relief.
 Xplornet also uses another satellite, the Echostar 17 to supply other parts of Canada.
 Xplornet purchased the use of 9 of the total 72 “beams” that carry the signal 35,783 km to the ViaSat-1 satellite in geostationary (fixed) orbit in outer space.
 Launched October 19, 2011 aboard a Proton rocket from Russia, it has a total capacity in excess of 140 Gbit/s.

 The service I subscribe to gives me up to 5 Mbit/s of that for download, up to 500 Kbit/s for upload with a monthly total data transfer of 20 GB.
 I added another 30 GB as an add-on for a total of 50 per month.
 That long return trip to space creates a pause before the content appears.
 This “latency” is noticeable, but not a problem unless you’re an avid gammer.
 It has an effect on VOIP phone calls, like Skype, but the software they use to manage the flow of data is intended to reduce this.
 That software is controversial as it throttles or slows down service to those who place a heavy load on their system.
 This is less of a problem now, but Xplornet got a lot of bad press several years ago.
 You can find XplornetSucks on the web where people also complain about slow and unreliable service.
-I haven’t had the service long enough to comment, but my neighbours and sites like DSLreports say that most of their problems have been addressed.
+I, my neighbours and sites like DSLreports say that most of their problems have been addressed.
 They also say that the service is variable.
 My speed tests support that.
 I’ve seen a range of download speeds from 1.7 Mbits/s to 4.7.
 The blame game is active, but the load on the system seems to be a big factor.
+Xplornet will offer upgraded service in 2017, once they get new satellites working.

 Xplornet offers a fixed wireless service in Wintergreen, but I can’t get that signal.
 I used the Davinci fixed wireless service operating on a tower near Wild Rose for many years.
 I upgraded to their enhanced service about a year ago.
 It offers download speed up to 3.5 Mbit/s per second, but I usually got 1.5.
 As the leaves returned last spring, the service became unreliable.
 Then the hail storm hit on Aug.
 1 destroying the equipment on the tower.
 The service went down for about a week and when it came back it wasn’t working well.
 That’s when I decided to switch.